-Additional information relating to the Corporation may be found on SEDAR at www.sedar.com.
-Additional information, including directors' and officers' remuneration and indebtedness and principal holders of the Corporation's securities is contained in the Corporation's management information circular for its annual meeting of shareholders held on June 16, 2021 and will be contained in the Corporation's management information circular for its annual meeting of shareholders held in June, 2022.
-Furthermore, additional financial information is provided in the Corporation's financial statements and MD&A for its financial year ended December 31, 2021.
+Additional information relating to the Corporation may be found under the Corporation's profile on the SEDAR+ website at www.sedarplus.ca.
+Additional information, including directors' and officers' remuneration and indebtedness and principal holders of the Corporation's securities is contained in the Corporation's management information circular for its annual meeting of shareholders held on June 14, 2023 and will be contained in the

+Corporation's management information circular for its 2024 annual meeting of shareholders expected to be held in June 2024.
+Furthermore, additional financial information is provided in the Corporation's annual audited financial statements and MD&A for its financial year ended December 31, 2023.